kelvins/nomade/docs/quickstart.rst

     $ nomade init

-Set the settings in the `.nomade.yml` file.
+Set the settings in the `pyproject.toml` file.

 Then, create your first migration: